Subject information

 Mathematics and Hebrew are delivered at approved School Centres around Melbourne.

-All other subjects are delivered on the University of Melbourne campus.
+Biology, Philosophy, Physics and Psychology are delivered at the University of Melbourne Parkville campus.

 Subjects delivered on campus follow the standard University timetable.
-For subjects delivered off campus, the School Centre determines the timetable and hours of study per week.
+For subjects delivered off campus, CHES and school centres determine their own timetable and hours of study per week.

 Please note that the timetable is likely to change between Semester 1 and Semester 2.